What Is and How To Use Cron Jobs With GitHub

 Here’s something many developers miss: GitHub Actions doesn’t guarantee exact execution time for scheduled workflows.

-(midnight UTC), GitHub might not run it exactly at midnight.
+When you schedule a job for 0 0 * * * (midnight UTC), GitHub might not run it exactly at midnight.
 Instead, you could see a delay of several minutes, sometimes even longer, depending on how many scheduled jobs GitHub is processing at that time.

 This happens because: